 Our industry acts as a catalyst for regional growth by bringing businesses from around the globe to do the deals that drive investment.

 The EIA works on behalf of the events industry associations AEO, AEV and ESSA to increase awareness of the importance and economic contributions of the events industry.

 How do we do it?
 Constant contact with government departments including Department for Business and Trade; Department for Levelling Up, Housing and Communities (DLUHC); Department for International Trade (DIT); the Secretary of State for Digital, Culture, Media and Sport (DCMS) and the Chancellor of the Exchequer.

-The EIA works to ensure that the interests of UK business events are effectively represented, understood and communicated to Government across the five pillars of
+The EIA works to ensure that the interests of UK business events are effectively represented, understood and communicated to Government across the pillars of

 The world's meeting place

 a.
 Organise for success: create 'Business Events UK' as strategic delivery body.

 b.
 Innovate 21st century events: seed funding and tax breaks for new events.